 - Earn Airpoints Dollars as you spend.
 Apply for one of the Air New Zealand Airpoints credit cards issued by Kiwibank and you can earn rewards on your credit card spend.
 Earnings range from one Airpoints Dollar for every $160 in spending to one Airpoints Dollar for every $75 in spending, depending on the card you apply for.
 Exchange your Airpoints for flights, hotel bookings or car rental.

 - Complimentary travel insurance.
-The Kiwibank Mastercard Gold and Kiwibank Air New Zealand Airpoints Platinum Mastercard could cover you with travel insurance for up to 40 days.
+The Kiwibank Platinum Visa and Kiwibank Air New Zealand Airpoints Platinum Visa could cover you with travel insurance for up to 40 days.
 You need to activate your cover by paying for an element of your trip with your Kiwibank credit card, as specified on the Kiwibank website.
 The complimentary insurance could compensate you for medical expenses, loss or damage of personal belongings and unforeseeable cancellations and delays.

 - Balance transfers offer.
 Kiwibank allows you to transfer a balance from a different credit card provider to your Kiwibank credit card at a lower interest rate.
 You can transfer a balance up to your remaining credit limit and pay from 0% to 1.99% in interest for 6-12 months, after which you’ll pay your standard purchases interest rate.

 - The convenience of contactless payments.
 Every Kiwibank credit card features Visa contactless technology, so you can pay for transactions of up to $80 in value simply by tapping your card on the credit card reader.
 You can continue to authenticate larger value transactions using chip and PIN as you usually would.

 How can I apply for a Kiwibank credit card?